nackdai/aten/README.md

 # aten

-This is easy, simple path tracer.<br>
+This is easy, simple ray tracing renderer.<br>
 Aten is Egyptian sun god.

 Idaten(path tracing on GPGPU) is under construction.<br>